britzl/defold-orthographic/README.md

 #### enabled (boolean)
 This controls if the camera is enabled by default or not.
 Send `enable` and `disable` messages to the script or use `go.set(id, "enable", true|false)` to toggle this value.

-#### offset_gui (boolean)
-This controls if the gui should be offset during a screen shake or a camera recoil.
-This will send the camera offset to the render script using the `send_camera_offset` message.

 #### follow (boolean)
 This controls if the camera should follow a target or not.
 See `camera.follow()` for details.